IlijaMihajlovic/You-Only-Look-Once-YOLO-Unified-Real-Time-Object-Detection/README.md

-# You-Only-Look-Once-YOLO-Unified-Real-Time-Object-Detection
-You Only Look Once (YOLO):Unified, Real-Time Object Detection in Google Colab
+Computer Vision with YOLO Unified – Real-Time Object Detection Using PyTorch